-- 1. Physical or remote access to a timestamp server, including the time of the access and the identity of the individual accessing the server, - 2.
-History of the timestamp server configuration, - 3.
-Any attempt to delete or modify timestamp logs, - 4.
+- All data related to the creation of a timestamp, including all requests for a timestamptimestamp, the connecting IP, and results of the timestamp, - 2.
+Physical or remote access to a timestamp server, including the time of the access and the identity of the individual accessing the server, - 3.
+History of the timestamp server configuration, - 4.
+Any attempt to delete or modify timestamp logs, - 5.
 Security events, including: - a.
-Successful and unsuccessful Timestamp Authority access attempts; - b.
-Timestamp Authority server actions performed; - c.
+Successful and unsuccessful PKI system access attempts; - b.
+PKI and security system actions performed; - c.
 Security profile changes; - d.
-System crashes and other anomalies; and - e.
-Firewall and router activities; - 5. f.
-Revocation of a timestamp certificate, - 6.
-Major changes to the timestamp server's time, and - 7.
-System startup and shutdown.
+System crashes, hardware failures, and other anomalies; - e.
+Firewall and router activities; and - f.
+Entries to and exits from the CA facility - 4.6.
+Revocation of a timestamp certificate, - 2.7.
+Major changes to the timestamp server's time, - 3.8.
+System startup and shutdown, and - 4.9.
+Equipment failures or malfunctions.